AVZhelyazkov18/Project2Hostels/README.md

 1. Goal of the project

-The goal of the project was to make a program that manages the applications of students for hostel.
+The goal of the project was to make a program that manages the applications of students in hostel.

 2. Segments of the program and their functions